priscillahnalubega/Python-for-beginners/README.md

 ### How files are Loaded into Primary Memory
 Computers have two forms of memory, i.e : Primary memory and secondary memory.
-Primary memory loses it contents when the computer is switched off.
+Primary memory or RAM (Random Access Memory) loses it contents when the computer is switched off.
 Secondary memory refers to any saved file.

 In order to handle a text file in python or effect any changes, the file must be loaded into primary memory.
 -Python interacts with files in primary memory through 'File Handlers' which serve as conduits which allow python to interact with the file.

 ### Opening a File
-The open() function is used to open a file.
+The open() function: creates a connection between your file on the disk and your program.
+This allows your program to read from or write to the file.
 The syntax for openning a file is :
 ```
 File object = open (r"File_Name", "Access mode")